Debunking the Lectin-Free Diet Fad

 Lectins are responsible for making sure our blood coagulates so we won’t bleed to death.
 Lectins are responsible for killing cancer cells, which the body produces on a regular basis.
 Lectins help maintain our blood vessel health and help them expand and contract.

 Lectins help the liver function properly in the face of various toxins.
 Lectins help us process carbohydrates to convert them into energy.
 Lectins help our immune systems recognize invading viruses, bacteria and other entities that are not healthy.

 The list goes on and on.
 Lectins are critical to the health of our body.
 Without lectins, our body is not protected.

-While animal lectins undoubtedly fulfil a variety of functions, many could be considered in general terms to be recognition molecules within the immune system.
-More specifically, lectins have been implicated in direct first-line defence against pathogens, cell trafficking, immune regulation and prevention of autoimmunity.
+While animal lectins undoubtedly fulfill a variety of functions, many could be considered in general terms to be recognition molecules within the immune system.
+More specifically, lectins have been implicated in direct first-line defense against pathogens, cell trafficking, immune regulation and prevention of autoimmunity.